zalo/Threadweaver/README.md

 [p]cog install Threadweaver threadweaver
 ```

+Make sure your bot has permissions to manage channels and roles/permissions.

+# Usage

-From there, you and your users should be able to use the 🧵 emoji to create threads.
+By default, you and your users should be able to use the 🧵 emoji on any message to create threads.

+The list of internal settings can be viewed via `/threadweaver_settings`.
+Settings can be changed via `/threadweaver_update_setting [name] [value]`.

 # Contact
 Contact me here via a Github Issue; make sure to assign the issue to me or call out my name.